 3. al-Afghani - "Religion versus Science" PDF; in Modernist and Fundamentalist Debates in Islam, ed.
 Moaddel and Talattof.
 Palgrave Macmillan, 2002. pp. 23-28.
-Monday, July 27th Essay #3 Due in Class on Monday Directions: After reading the selections from the previous Monday and Wednesday (relating to concepts of tolerance for religious minorities), please discuss the differing fates of minority communities within the Christian and Islamic world in the late 15th and early 16th century.
+Monday, July 31st Essay #3 Due in Class on Monday Directions: After reading the selections from the previous Monday and Wednesday (relating to concepts of tolerance for religious minorities), please discuss the differing fates of minority communities within the Christian and Islamic world in the late 15th and early 16th century.
 Are these late medieval concepts of religious tolerance uniform?
 If not, what seems to be greatest divergences?
 In particularly, how are Jewish minorities typically dealt with in this period within Christendom and the Muslim realms?
-Topics: Islam in the 20th century, political movements, Shi'ism and Iran, Islam and Modernity, Contemporary Media and Islam, Guest Speaker on the Topic of Contemporary Conversion to Islam Readings:

-- 1. Brown, A New Introduction to Islam, Chapter 16 - Khomeini "The Necessity of Islamic Government" PDF; in Princeton Readings in Islamist Thought: Texts and Contexts from al-Banna to Bin Laden (Princeton Studies in Muslim Politics), ed.
+Topics: Islam in the 20th century, political movements, Shi'ism and Iran, Islam and Modernity, Contemporary Media and Islam, Guest Speaker on the Topic of Contemporary Conversion to Islam Readings: 1.
+Brown, A New Introduction to Islam, Chapter 16 2.
+Khomeini - "The Necessity of Islamic Government" PDF; in Princeton Readings in Islamist Thought: Texts and Contexts from al-Banna to Bin Laden (Princeton Studies in Muslim Politics), ed.
 Roxanne Euben and Muhammad Zaman.
 Princeton Univ.
-Press, 2009. pp. 163-180. - 3.
-Qasim Amin "The Liberation of Women" PDF; in Modernist and Fundamentalist Debates in Islam, ed.
+Press, 2009. pp. 163-180.
+3. Qasim Amin - "The Liberation of Women" PDF; in Modernist and Fundamentalist Debates in Islam, ed.
 Moaddel and Talattof.
-Palgrave Macmillan, 2002. pp. 163-182. - 4.
-Edward Said, "Covering Islam" PDF; in Anthropology of Islam Reader, ed.
-Jens Kreinath.
-Routledge Press, 2012. pp. 309-321.
-Tuesday, July 28th Trip to River Road Mosque/Louisville Islamic Center Times to be arranged.
-Thursday, July 30th Topics: A Return to the Middle Ages, Sufism and Mystical Islam Readings:
+Palgrave Macmillan, 2002. pp. 163-182.
+Wednesday, August 2nd Trip to River Road Mosque/Louisville Islamic Center Times to be arranged.
+Thursday, August 3rd Topics: A Return to the Middle Ages, Sufism and Mystical Islam Readings:

-- 1. Selections from Rumi PDF; "The Jesus Poems" in The Essential Rumi, trans.
+1. Selections from Rumi; "The Jesus Poems" in The Essential Rumi, trans.
 Coleman Barks.
-HarperCollins, 1996. pp. 201-205. - 2.
-Selections from The Conference of the Birds PDF; in Attar's Conference of the Birds, trans. by Arberry.
-Penguin Books, 1990. pp. 1-20.
-Essay #4 Due via e-mail on the following Monday, Aug.
-3rd Directions:
+HarperCollins, 1996. pp. 201-205.
+This will be done inclass Essay #4 Due in class on the last day of class Directions: